blackbaud/sky-api-docs/content/docs/authorization/common-auth-issues/index.md

 You may encounter one of the following common issues when initiating authorization and calling the {{ stache.config.product_name_short }}.

 ## Request authorization

+<p class="alert alert-warning"><strong>Important!</strong> Pop up blockers may interfere with obtaining access tokens in the {{ stache.config.dev_console_name }}.
+Pop ups need to be enabled for you to launch and use the OAuth 2.0 authorization code flow consent form.</p>

 ### Invalid client_id